bayapc/SDL2XiuXian/README.md

-#Xiuxian
+#SDL2XiuXian

 The game is about God story.

-"XiuXian"(修仙) is chinese language word, be hard translated.
+"XiuXian"(修仙) is chinese language word, be translated hardly.
 It means a person evolve from a man in the street to be a God.
-That's a long long way.
+That's a long long story.

-##Dependency
+##Dependence

 C++,SDL2 and OpenGL